RedStar071/RedStar071/README.md

-# Hello there 👋,my name is RedStars for friends Red 🟥
+# 👋 Hello there, my name is RedStars for friends Red 🟥

 ```js
 const red = {